-Sleep can be divided into two types: (REM) sleep and non-REM (NREM) sleep.
+Sleep can be divided into two types: REM sleep and non-REM (NREM) sleep.
 NREM sleep has four stages of increasingly deep sleep.
 Stage 1 sleep is the lightest, while stage 4 is the deepest.

 During normal sleep, you cycle through these types and stages of sleep.
 But if your sleep is repeatedly interrupted and you cannot cycle normally through REM and NREM sleep, you may feel tired, fatigued, and have trouble concentrating and paying attention while awake.
-Sleepiness puts you at greater risk for driving and other accidents.
+Sleepiness puts you at greater risk for car wrecks and other accidents.

 If you have trouble getting to sleep or sleeping through the night, if you wake up too early or have a hard time waking up at all, or if you are overly tired during the day, you may have one of the following sleep problems.